MLB Rumors: Yankee GM Brian Cashman Looks To Add One More Bat Before Waiver Trade Deadline

 The Yankees are having fairly good news on the injury front in that it appears no one currently on the DL will be lost for the season.
 In fact, rehab stints are going better than expected for a couple of players, but heading into September there are question marks on the roster still, and there are concerns regarding whether or not some key players will be able to contribute to their projected levels.
 As such, Yankee general manager Brian Cashman is said to be eyeing one more bat to add to that team in case there are any hiccups, setbacks, or injuries that could derail a postseason push.

 There isn’t anyone on the market right now that looks like a huge impact player, but that is actually okay according to Advance Media NJ.
 What Cashman needs more than anything is someone that is healthy and can play the outfield daily if needed for one month.
-The kicker is Cashman is rumored to have specific criteria to go along with that which he prefers including being in the walk year of a contract, affordable, someone still swinging the bat well, and a veteran that comes with no baggage and playoff experience is preferred.
+The kicker is Cashman is rumored to have specific criteria to go along with that which he prefers including being in the walk year of a contract, affordable, someone still swinging the bat well, and a veteran that comes with no baggage, and playoff experience is preferred.
 That is quite a list of wants, but a few players out there fit the bill.

 #Jones from the #Orioles and #Granderson have reportedly cleared waivers.
 One of them would definitely help the #Yankees right now.